boyum/sindre-is/sometimes-blogging/display-hrefs-in-printed-documents.md

 date: 2019-07-02
 ---

 Have you ever tried reading a printed out website, then instantly becoming frustrated when you're trying to click the links?
-Pseudo elements can't really help you much with this, however they might help you a bit by displaying the links' urls!
+Pseudo elements can't really help you much with this, but they might help you a bit by displaying the links' urls!
 How do you do this, you ask?
 Let me show you the power of pseudo elements and the `attr()` function.

 Printed documents only have two dimensions, and they aren't even clickable?!
 How can we tell the user what the underlined text goes to?

 By using the `content` property together with the `attr()` CSS function, we can display the value of any attribute.
 As `href` is an attribute on `a` elements, surely we can display this too, right?
-Of course!s
+That's right!

 ```html
 <a href="https://dev.to">a link with no clear sign of where it points to</a>